JosephineHeinecke/hypomind23/README.md

 <p> HypoMind-23-Experiment: EXPRAK G5 (Gruppe 4) 2023/24 HU Berlin – Exploring the
-Influence of Hypomanic Traits on the Ability to Delay Short-Term Gratification to Achieve Long-Term Rewards: A Modified Iowa Gambling Task Experiment Finally.
-For record keeping purposes, please tell us the type of study you are pre-registering.
+Influence of Hypomanic Traits on the Ability to Delay Short-Term Gratification to Achieve Long-Term Rewards: A Modified Iowa Gambling Task Experiment </p>

+<p> Finally.
+For record keeping purposes, please tell us the type of study you are
+pre-registering. </p>

-Experiment </p>
+<p> Experiment </p>